Last Updated: November 17, 2022

 It's time to align school site selection with broader community goals so that school planning becomes part of the solution for your community, not part of the problem.
-Building educational facilities of the right size and in the right location can complement smart growth policies can complement one another through promoting walking to small schools and to other community destinations.
+Building educational facilities of the right size and in the right location can complement smart growth policies through promoting walking to small schools and to other community destinations.

 Many public and some private schools are allowed freely in residential zoning districts in the same way as churches.
-Occasionally a brave municipal government tries to confront the local school board about its decisions about where to build schools, but often those conversations are half-hearted.
+Occasionally a brave municipal government tries to confront the local school board about its decisions about where to build schools, but often those conversations are half-hearted and far too late in the educational district's planning process.

 The school board is elected too, and an elected municipal government feels that a show-down with the school board would be unpleasant.